Armed security guard killed by police officer responding to shooting

 According to Ansari, the initial shooting left four other people with non-life threatening gunshot wounds.
 At least one of them was believed to have fired shots before police arrived.

-The shooting is believed to have stemmed from a prior argument, according to Robbins Police Chief Roy Wells.
+The shooting is believed to have stemmed from a prior verbal confrontation, according to Robbins Police Chief Roy Wells.

+According to a press release from Midlothian police Chief Daniel Delaney, the investigation is ongoing with the Cook County Sheriff’s Police and Robbin’s Police Department investigating the criminal aspect and the State Police Public Integrity Task Force investigating the Officer involved shooting aspect.
+The officer has been placed on paid administrative leave.

+"Jemel has played for @PurposedChurch for the last several years and just played for my grandma’s funeral Friday and now he is gone.
+Rest In Peace #JemelRoberson #JusticeForJemel," Pastor LeAundre Hill said in a tweet.